NewOpenBible/NewOpenBible/README.md

 to help us in this endeavor, we are re-using existing texts in the public domain as our starting point and build upon these with modern emendation guided by state-of-the-art advancement in Bible scholarship

-we also want to make inline references to Strong's concordance possible for advanced readers, which will also serve us with internal consistency and self-verifiability of the translated texts with their corresponding original languages
+we also want to make inline references to Strong's concordance possible for advanced readers, which will also serve us with internal consistency and self-verifiability of the translated texts with their corresponding original languages, we will do this as version 1.0 approaches release

 technical notes
 ---------------